nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/range.md

 converted to the Gregorian calendar.

 Additionally, all calendars are restricted to four digit formats, even in year-of-era representations, which avoids ever having to parse 5-digit years.
-This leads to a Gregorian calendar from 9999BC to 9999AD inclusive, or -9998 to 9999 in "absolute" years.
+This leads to a Gregorian calendar from 9999 BCE to 9999 CE inclusive, or -9998 to 9999 in "absolute" years.
 The range of other calendars is determined from this and from natural restrictions (such as not being proleptic).

 The date range is always a complete number of years - the range shown below is inclusive at both ends, so every